4.13 — Const variables and symbolic constants

 Using constant variables throughout a multi-file program

-In many applications, a given symbolic constant needs to be used throughout your code (not just in one location).
+In many applications, a given named constant needs to be used throughout your code (not just in one file).
 These can include physics or mathematical constants that don’t change (e.g. pi or Avogadro’s number), or application-specific “tuning” values (e.g. friction or gravity coefficients).
 Instead of redefining these every time they are needed, it’s better to declare them once in a central location and use them wherever needed.
 That way, if you ever need to change them, you only need to change them in one place.

 There are multiple ways to facilitate this within C++ -- we cover this topic in full detail in lesson 7.9 -- Sharing global constants across multiple files (using inline variables).